- Administration Assistant

 The Damar Difference

 Our Business Admin Apprenticeship programme has been developed to provide flexible and effective training solutions for companies and organisations across England.
-Key features of these apprenticeships include:
+Key features of these apprenticeships, designed to maximise the benefits for businesses, include:

 - Regular one-to-one and group activities by coaches and expert tutors to break learning down into manageable chunks

-- Tried and tested online learning platforms, including OneFile and Damar OpenLearning, which apprentices can access whenever it is convenient for them
+- Tried and tested online learning platforms, including OneFile and Damar OpenLearning, which apprentices can access 24/7

 - Support from a specialist team to help apprentices successfully pass their end-point assessment